MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!-- InteractiveLogon_MessageTextForUsersAttemptingToLogOn-Description-Begin -->
 <!-- Description-Source-DDF -->
 Interactive logon: Message text for users attempting to log on This security setting specifies a text message that's displayed to users when they log on.
 This text is often used for legal reasons, for example, to warn users about the ramifications of misusing company information or to warn them that their actions may be audited.
 Default: No message.
-> [!IMPORTANT]
-> Windows Autopilot pre-provisioning doesn't work when this policy setting is enabled.
-[Windows Autopilot troubleshooting FAQ](/autopilot/troubleshooting-faq#troubleshooting-policy-conflicts-with-windows-autopilot)
 <!-- InteractiveLogon_MessageTextForUsersAttemptingToLogOn-Description-End -->

 <!-- InteractiveLogon_MessageTextForUsersAttemptingToLogOn-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+> [!IMPORTANT]
+> Windows Autopilot pre-provisioning doesn't work when this policy setting is enabled.
+For more information, see [Windows Autopilot troubleshooting FAQ](/autopilot/troubleshooting-faq#troubleshooting-policy-conflicts-with-windows-autopilot).
 <!-- InteractiveLogon_MessageTextForUsersAttemptingToLogOn-Editable-End -->

 <!-- InteractiveLogon_MessageTextForUsersAttemptingToLogOn-DFProperties-Begin -->